insightsengineering/crane/README.md

 <!-- badges: end -->

 The {crane} package provides supplementary functions to the {gtsummary}
-specifically for trial reporting in the pharmecuetical industry.
+specifically for trial reporting in the pharmaceutical industry.

 ## Installation